-As the right age of settling down slowly approaches and seeing all your friends get engaged or married, you might start to feel a bit discouraged about your lackluster dating life.
-Finding a date requires going out, which might seem impossible now with the constraints of the pandemic.
-For many people, on the other hand, dating has taken a backseat as they’ve been forced to adjust to a new normal of working from home, caring for family members, or simply the crushing loneliness of isolation.
+Seeing all your friends get engaged or married might make you feel a bit discouraged about your lackluster dating life.
+Finding a date, which of course requires going out, has become more challenging than ever with the constraints of the pandemic.
+For a lot of people, however, dating has taken a backseat as they’ve been forced to adjust to a new normal of working from home, caring for family members, or simply enduring the crushing loneliness of isolation.

-Life has been on hold long enough, and if you’re ready to start dating again, there are plenty of ways to do so safely.
-Dating apps have always been extremely popular in the modern dating era, but with people craving connection after a year of quarantine, there’s never been more fish in the sea to choose from.
-If you put in a little time and effort into updating your dating profile, at the very least you’ll end up having a few interesting conversations and maybe even a great story to tell your friends.
+Life has been on hold for over a year now, but if you’re ready to start dating again, there are plenty of ways to do so safely.
+Dating apps have always been extremely popular in the modern dating era, and with people craving connection after being in quarantine for so long, there’s never been more fish in the sea to choose from.
+Put in a little time and effort into updating your dating profile, and who knows, you might end up having a few interesting conversations and maybe even a great story to tell your friends.
 At best, you could end up meeting the person you want to spend the rest of your life with.
 I don’t know about you, but I certainly like those odds.

-Below, we’ve compiled a list of the nine best dating apps to try today to spark whatever kind of connection you’re looking for this year.
+We’ve rounded up here the nine best dating apps you could try today to spark whatever kind of connection you’re looking for this year.

 Tinder invented the “swipe” function we now associate nearly all dating apps with.
 The app’s simplistic approach to dating had led to its rise as one of the most popular matchmaking apps in the world.
 Although it has a reputation as an app that’s strictly for hookups, many happy couples have met off the app and made real connections that lead to long-term relationships, or even marriage.
 It’s free to use, but you can also pay for premium versions that include extras like undoing a left swipe, sending “Super Likes,” and seeing users who like you.